 Open record public hearing: An open record public hearing means a hearing, conducted by a single hearing body or officer authorized by the City of Mossyrock to conduct such hearing, that created record through testimony and submission of evidence and information under procedures prescribed by ordinance or resolution.
 An open record hearing may be held before a local government's decision on a project permit to be known as a "open record pre-decision hearing".
-An "open record appeal hearing" may be held if no open record pre-decision public hearing of the project permit has been held
+An "open record appeal hearing" may be held if no open record pre-decision public hearing of the project permit has been held.

-Parking area, private: An open area other than a street, alley, or other public property, limited to the parking of automobiles of occupants or employees uses to which these facilities are appurtenant.
+Parking area, private: An open area other than a street, alley, or other public property, limited to the parking of automobiles of occupants or employee uses to which these facilities are appurtenant.

-Parking area, public: An open area other whether publicly or privately owned, which of more than four automobiles and is available to the public.
+Parking area, public: An open area other than a street, alley, or other public property, whether publicly or privately owned, which allows the parking of more than four (4) automobiles and is available to the public.